nrwl/nx-workshop/docs/lab13/LAB.md

    </details>

    ⚠️ It invokes the `@nrwl/workspace:lib` schematic by default.
-So it might generate some files when you run it.
+So it should generate some files when you run it.
    You can use Git to undo those changes (hence why it's recommended to commit before running a schematic).

 3. Try to make it `console.log()` the value of the `--name` property you passed to it.